Amenah-coder/Regional_variations__in_healthcare_use/README.md

 **Data Sources:**

-The initial data used in this analysis is from the Ghana Living Standards Survey (GLSS7), available from the Ghana Statistical Service website: [Link to Ghana Statistical Service Website/GLSS7 Data Page, if available].
+The initial data used in this analysis is from the Ghana Living Standards Survey (GLSS7), available from the Ghana Statistical Service website: [https://microdata.statsghana.gov.gh/index.php/catalog/97].
 Due to data use agreements, the initial datasets used for merging are not included in this repository.
 The final merged dataset used for the analysis is included as `Regional_differences.dta`.

 **Software Requirements:**